Pavankumardontha/Binary_search/README.md

 10) Find minimum in rotated sorted array (leetcode)
 11) Find minimum in rotated sorted array - 2 (leetcode)
 12) Find peak element in an array (leecode)
-13) Peak Index in a Mountain Array
+13) Peak Index in a Mountain array. (leetcode)
+14) Find in mountain array. (leetcode)
-14) Find median in a data stream
+15) Find median in a data stream.